 » Artist FAQ

 » Technical Requirements All photographic images must be in JPEG format and RGB colour mode.
-JPEGs should be at least 6 Megapixels (approximately 17 mb uncompressed) in size and have a resolution of 300 dpi.
-Processed, files should be saved at the maximum JPEG quality setting and have an Adobe RGB 1998 color profile.
+JPEGs should be at least 6.3 Megapixels (3000 x 2100 pixels) in size and have a resolution of 300 dpi.
+Processed files should be saved at the maximum JPEG quality setting.
 Image quality

 On a basic level, images must be in focus, properly color and contrast balanced, and free from blemishes such as lens flare, color fringing, sensor dust, jpeg artifacts, excessive noise and so on.
 Image size

 See below for further guidelines on our technical standards.